chrisyarbrough/CodecksPlasticIntegration/Readme.md

 Maybe the version of one of the development libraries no longer matches PlasticSCM after an update.
 Try to upgrade the dev lib with a newer version.
 If specific types fail to load, Plastic may have changed their .NET target framework version.

+# Contributing

+If you'd like to contribute, open a new issue to talk about it first or hit me up on Discord: Chris Yarbrough#8887

+There are a couple of open topics:
+- Most importantly, if you have any info regarding the Codecks API (maybe because you're working on it :p), please let me know if any of the web request calls can be improved.
+- Sending web request queries to the Codecks API is currently a big pain.
+Queries are similar to something like GraphQL, but they are hardcoded json strings, which makes them extremely cumbersome to develop and maintain (simply because of the necessary escape characters and missing formatting).
+There's probably a better way to deal with these queries, maybe build them in an object-oriented manner via some library.
+- Requesting data from the API is also rather difficult because of the lack of documentation.
+For example: Given the card id label ($1j3), how can we construct the full URL to open a card in the web app?
+Is it possible to retrieve cards assigned to a user identified by their email instead of the account id?
+- The IPlasticIssueTrackerExtension interface is still missing some implementations (e.g. displaying all tasks for a branch or opening a task in the Codecks web app).
+- The build and distribution process as well as documentation could always be better.
+A one-click installer for releases would be nice.